franklee97/eeprom/README.md

 Thread 0 read #7 end.
 ```

 As seen in the console result, once thread 0 is doing an operation, the thread 1 can start the operation but cannot finish the operation until thread 0 finishes the operation.
+Also, when a read operation is ongoing, write operation cannot begin, and vice versa.

 ### Mimicking low-level functions ###